Decaptych | Drawing

-A glossary of art terms and definitions that begin with the letter D.
+A dictionary of art terms and definitions that begin with the letter D.

 - An artwork consisting of ten panels or parts where each panel depicts a different but related depiction.
 The panels can be hinged together or presented side-by-side to make one large image.

 - Decorative Arts

 Collective term for such art forms as ceramics, enamels, furniture, glass, ivory, metalwork, and textiles, especially when they take forms used as interior decoration.

 - A French word meaning “paste-up.”
 The Victorian craft of cutting out motifs from paper, gluing them to a surface, and covering the glued-on paper with as many layers of varnish as is required to give a completely smooth finish.

 - In photography, the area in front of and behind the focused point that is sharp.
 A shallow depth of field is used in portraits to provide a soft backdrop, while a greater depth of field is useful for landscapes to ensure everything from the foreground to the background is in focus.
 Shorter (wide-angle) lenses and smaller apertures increase the depth of field.

 - The arrangement of the design elements to create a single effect.
 The organization or composition of a work; the skilled arrangement of its parts.
 An effective design is one in which the elements of art and design principles have been combined to achieve an overall sense of unity.

 - The process of relating the elements, whether similar or contrasting and visually arranging an interesting unity with them using the design principles.